Koko-Dev/react-redux-songs-list/README.md

 This is a simple songs list project.\
 When you click on a button beside a song, \
-it will show you some information concerning that song.
+it will show you the title and length of a given song.

 This is a practice app for Redux training purposes.